sergio8016/countries-app/README.md

-Certainly!
-Here is an improved version of your `Readme.md`:

 # Countries Application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.3.
 It uses the free [Countries REST API](https://restcountries.com/) to explore new features of Angular versions 17 and 18.